What Is The Function Of A Large Central Vacuole

 Trends and Latest Developments

 Another area of active research is the vacuole's involvement in programmed cell death (PCD).
-PCD is a tightly regulated process that is essential for plant development and defense.
+Even so, pCD is a tightly regulated process that is essential for plant development and defense.
 The vacuole has been shown to play a key role in initiating and executing PCD in response to various stimuli.
 Understanding the vacuole's role in PCD could lead to new strategies for controlling plant development and improving plant resistance to disease.

 Tips and Expert Advice